 The Iron Horse (1924) Director: John Ford

-The Iron Horse is an entertaining picture with amazing shots.
-It captures many of the themes of classic western films and it is a good film worth seeing once for lovers of great works cinema.
-The quality of the film has deteriorated somewhat with time, but the cinematography is extraordinary.
+What a terrific early John Ford film!
+The Iron Horse is an entertaining picture with some absolutely incredible cinematography.
+It captures many of the tropes of classic western films, even if it falls short of the grander vision expounded by John Ford in his later works.
+The quality of this film has deteriorated somewhat with time, but the cinematography remains extraordinary.
 John Ford is a master of making motion pictures and The Iron Horse is an early example of his genius.

-An early western epic, Ford’s The Iron Horse was a massive production.
-At two and a half hours of running time, it is an extended silent film, even though much of the film was unplanned during its production.
+A western epic, Ford’s The Iron Horse was a huge production.
+At two and a half hours of run-time, it is a lengthy silent film, even though much of the film was unplanned during its production.
 It was filmed during a cold winter in the Nevada desert.
 Ford later said it was his favorite of his films.

-The film tells a glamorized version of the building of the transcontinental railroad, through the confrontation of cultures: the Italians, the Irish, the Chinese laborers, American Indians.
+The film tells a glamorized version of the building of the transcontinental railroad, through the clash of cultures: the Italians, the Irish, the Chinese laborers, American Indians and so on.
 The star, George O’Brien, is best known for his lead role in F.W.
 Murnau’s Sunrise: A Song of Two Humans.
 Like a D.W.
 Griffith epic, the film romanticizes seedier elements of the American past, and it portrays President Lincoln as a god among men.